Nonprofit Business Credit Card: Which one is best for you?

 The Charity Charge Business Credit Card

 Okay, this is a shameless self-promo.
 If you are unaware, Charity Charge offers a business credit card tailored to the specific needs of nonprofits.
 Through partnering with Mastercard, Charity Charge is able to offer unique and competitive benefits.
-Unlike other cards, the Charity Charge Business Credit Card offers no annual fee, no personal guarantor, and no donation processing fee for yourself and individuals donating to your nonprofit.
+Unlike other cards, the Charity Charge Business Credit Card offers no annual fee, Mastercard Zero Liability and ID Theft Protection, and no donation processing fee for yourself and individuals donating to your nonprofit.
 Additionally, you will receive an annual itemized receipt that allows you to see all of your tax-deductible charges.
 Your organization will also receive various benefits such as 1% cashback on any donations your organization makes and a free fraud liability program if your card is ever lost or stolen.
 But, the most unique and beneficial part of the Charity Charge business credit card is that Charity Charge is a social enterprise.
 We are a company that is founded and run by people who genuinely want the best for your nonprofit.
-Our customer service representatives work to build a personal relationship with our clients in order to make sure we are doing everything we can fo your nonprofit.
+Our team members work to build a personal relationship with our clients in order to make sure we are doing everything we can fo your nonprofit.
 If you’re interested in learning more about why nonprofits have chosen Charity Charge, check out their statements here!

 Chase Ink Business Cash